On Thursday 24 October 2019, at 6pm, we launch our Race in Britain: Inequality, Identity & Belonging report at Mary Sumner House, Westminster.

 Insight and recommendations

-This Cumberland Lodge Report marks the culmination of a 12-month project to explore how inequality, identity and belonging intersect with race in Britain today.
+This Cumberland Lodge Report marks the culmination of a 12-month project to explore how inequality, identity and belonging intersect with race.

 It draws on the wisdom and experience of an interdisciplinary representation of academics, policymakers, business leaders, NGOs, community practitioners and activists, and young people, from across the UK.

 Our report summarises key themes and best-practice recommendations that emerged from our independent research and a roundtable conference at Cumberland Lodge in autumn 2018, held in partnership with the independent race equality think tank The Runnymede Trust.
 These ideas were reviewed and refined at an expert consultation we convened with conference representatives and further specialists in May 2019.

 The report's author is Cumberland Lodge freelance research associate Dr Farhan Samanani, from the Max Planck Institute for the Study of Religion and Ethnic Diversity, Goettingen, Germany.

 The launch will begin with short introductions from invited specialists, to highlight its key themes and recommendations.